juxor/afaq/markdown/secH3.md

 is latent in the central features of Marx's approach to politics."_ [Alan Carter, **Op.
 Cit.**, p.
 219] To summarise the obvious conclusion:

-> _ "By focusing too much attention on the economic structure of society and insufficient attention on the problems of political power, Marx has left a legacy we would done better not to inherit.
+> _"By focusing too much attention on the economic structure of society and insufficient attention on the problems of political power, Marx has left a legacy we would have done better not to inherit.
 The perceived need for authoritarian and centralised revolutionary organisation is sanctioned by Marx's theory because his theoretical subordination of political power to economic classes apparently renders post-revolutionary political power